arminc/terraform-ecs/deployment/README.md

 The Task definition documentation can be found [here][1] and the Service definition documentation can be found [here][2]

+### Deployment user

+Most deployments will be automatically, this means we need an ECS deployment user.
+See the [users module](../modules/users/main.tf) on how to create a proper user with proper rights.
+Be careful with *iam:PassRole* as described in the module, you could misuse it to give a task in ECS Admin rights.

 ## Initial deployment

 [Automated process](#automated-deployments)